isomerpages/mlaw-corp/news/speeches/_posts/2026-04-26-post-Keynote Address by Murali Pillai SC.md

 ---
-title :Keynote Address by Senior Minister of State for Law and Transport Mr Murali Pillai SC, at Murasu 360
+title: Keynote Address by Senior Minister of State for Law and Transport Mr Murali Pillai SC, at Murasu 360
 permalink: /keynote-address-by-senior-minister-of-state-murali-pillai-sc-murasu-360/
 date: 2026-04-26
 layout: post